 Personal Injury

-• The plaintiff stepped into a below-ground water meter box when the lid dislodged.
-The meter and box were owned by the city.
-The other three defendants played various roles in installing new water meter boxes and lids.
-Dispute as to cause for the lid to "flip" up when stepped on.
+• Mediated a case involving a plaintiff who stepped into a below-ground city-owned water meter box when the lid dislodged.
+Liability was disputed among the city and three contractors involved in installing the new boxes and lids, with disagreement over why the lid flipped when stepped on.

 • Mediated a case where an old gentleman tripped over a cable that had been placed across his driveway to service his next door neighbor.
 The cable company had been asked to bury the cable for several months but had not done so at the time of the accident.
 He sustained a badly damaged shoulder joint that required joint replacement and a neck injury.